 I almost missed my first chance at leading a team because I assumed it was obvious that I was the right person to step up.
 I assumed it was obvious that I wanted that opportunity.
 I was waiting for the recognition of being asked.
 I thought that’s how it worked.

-He then used the opportunity to teach me a lesson about clarity of intention, communication, and the importance of being proactive about managing my own career.
+He then took the opportunity to teach me a lesson about clarity of intention, communication, and the importance of being proactive about managing my own career.

 3: Maximize your time as an individual contributor

 Don’t rush into management.
 Use your time as an individual contributor as your training ground.
 This is your chance to build your functional skills, your technical skills, your brand, and your own ability to execute.
 It’s also the best time to learn different functions so you can apply that experience later as a leader.

 Use this time to build a network of people who trust your skills, your decision making, and your work so that when the business has an opportunity for the next leader, everyone naturally looks to you.